MeshaelAlessa/lm-evaluation-harness/OURREADME.md

 Enables logging of individual samples.

-- Contact me **Meshael Alessa* if you have any issues setting up.
+- Contact me,*Meshael Alessa*, if you have any issues setting up.